welsaid/FMCG-Commercial-Operations-Analysis-using-Power-BI/README.md

 - On-time delivery is **70%**, which is low compared to the fill rate.
 - The route efficiency scatter plot shows uneven perfomances: some route have strong revenue efficiency, while others show higher cost and weaker ouput.
 - Even with **19.38 days** of cover, stockout rate is **21.67%**, which suggests stock imbalace.
+- Inventory is building up faster than demand in the later months, suggesting possible overstocking and slow sell-through.

 ---
 ### Recommendations